ARozar/react-weather/readme.md

 Ideally a suite of tests would also run as part of the build process.

-###Test
-Generally would look to test:
+### Testing
+Tested using Jest:

-- reducers
+- all reducers
-- Test components using Enzyme (only 1 basic test so far) using shallow rendering for isolation
+- Components using Enzyme using shallow rendering for isolation if possible
-- Potentially do full integration tests instead of shallow renders
+- Use of Material UI dependency means mounting full component tree is required.
+- Have one snapshot test for main containter.
+Might do more on a full scale app, have not done this on presentational components.
+- Would consider Using Nock to test Http interaction on a full scale application.

-###Secrets /  config
+### Secrets /  config
 Would remove api key from source and use webpack to inject environment variables.

 Obtaining this info from the server could be another alternative.

-###Front end improvements
+### Front end improvements
 * Make List and detail components equal height
 * Look at using service worker if available to lower the number of api calls (currently using local storage)
 * Configure a sass loader, even if css is being handled on a component level many libraries require sass files to be imported